2.3 Medicaid & Dual-Eligibles

 EPSDT for Children

 Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) is a mandatory, comprehensive benefit for Medicaid-enrolled children under age 21.
-It requires states to cover all medically necessary screenings and any treatment a screening identifies — even services that are optional for adults.
-EPSDT is a frequent exam topic because of its broad mandate.
+It requires states to cover all medically necessary screenings and any treatment a screening identifies — even services that are optional for adults in that state.
+EPSDT is a frequent exam topic precisely because of this broad mandate: if a screening finds a condition, the state must cover the corrective treatment for the child regardless of its adult coverage rules.

 Payer of Last Resort

 Medicaid is the payer of last resort.
-Federal law requires that all other liable third parties — commercial insurance, Medicare, workers' compensation, liability coverage — be billed before Medicaid.
-A biller who sends a claim to Medicaid while other coverage exists will trigger a denial for third-party liability.
+Federal law requires that all other liable third parties — commercial insurance, Medicare, workers' compensation, auto/liability coverage — be billed before Medicaid.
+A biller who sends a claim to Medicaid while other coverage exists will trigger a denial for third-party liability (TPL).
+The correct workflow is to exhaust the primary payer, attach the primary remittance, then bill Medicaid for any residual it covers.

 Dual-Eligible Beneficiaries

 A dual-eligible beneficiary qualifies for both Medicare and Medicaid.
 For these patients, Medicare pays first and Medicaid may cover Medicare cost-sharing such as deductibles and coinsurance, depending on the program.
-Coordination here is a common source of claim errors.
+Coordination here is a common source of claim errors because the provider must crossover the Medicare remittance to Medicaid rather than billing the patient.
+Dual-eligibles are often grouped as full-benefit (entitled to the state's complete Medicaid package plus cost-sharing help) versus partial-benefit (a Medicare Savings Program pays only premiums and/or cost-sharing, with no full Medicaid coverage).

 Medicare Savings Programs